Young Judaea: Leadership

 Young Judaea is a peer-run organization with mazkiriyot (boards) of peer leaders on local, regional, and national levels.

 The National Mazkirut is elected at Young Judaea's National Midwinter Convention by a convention body consisting of Bogrim (9th-12th grade members of the movement).
 The National Mazkirut serves for a one-year period.

-The regional Mazkirut level varies throughout the country.
-Most regions contain at least five of the positions listed below.
+The regional Mazkirut activity levels varie throughout the country.
+Most regions with an active mazkirut contain at least some of the positions listed below.

-The local, or club level also works differently throughout the country as there are many different clubs of different sizes, and often club Mazkirut members fill multiple positions.
-Clubs will often have an adult advisor.